ssedinnn/IT-Home-Lab/README.md

 ## Feedback

-I'm continuously learning and expanding this environment as I develop my IT administration, PowerShell, networking, and troubleshooting skills.
+I'm continuously learning and expanding this environment as I develop my IT administration, PowerShell, automation, networking, and troubleshooting skills.
 Suggestions for improvements or future lab projects are always welcome.